LoinHeart/Heart-Disease-Diagnostic-Chatbot/README.md

 **requirements.txt**

-Here is the requirements.txt file listing all necessary packages:
+Here is the requirement.txt file listing all necessary packages:

       tensorflow==2.13.0
       scikit-learn==1.3.0